hackdaymanifesto/site/index.markdown

 ### Drinks

-A selection of coffee, green and black tea, energy drinks, caffeinated and non-caffeinated soft drinks, juices and water should be freely available to attendees throughout the event.
+A selection of coffee, green and black tea (plus milks, sugars), energy drinks, caffeinated and non-caffeinated soft drinks, juices and water should be freely available to attendees throughout the event.

 ### Snacks